Traveling across the country to follow his passion and pursue a certificate

 “My primary objective with this program is making connections,” he said, “and I know it's a professional certificate, so I know the classroom will be filled with professionals and folks doing all sorts of cool stuff in wetlands.”

-Sean hopes that the certificate can open doors for him as he looks to advance in the field of wetland management, whether that means pursuing a master’s, working in a research lab or both.
+Sean hopes that the certificate can open doors for him as he looks to advance in the field of wetland management.

 Getting a push from a scholarship